 This podcast consists of a community of bookkeeping professionals who offer their advice on accounting and bookkeeping in the small business arena.
 This is a great podcast for those who are already in the business or those just looking to start out.

 While outsourcing your bookkeeping is perfectly acceptable in the accounting industry, it’s also important to have a good grasp of it from a small business owner’s perspective.
-Lydia G. Miller covers DIY bookkeeping and outsourcing.
+Lydia G. Miller covers DIY accounting, bookkeeping and outsourcing.